This mouthwatering Kale and Brussels Sprout Salad with Maple Vinaigrette is the perfect combination of sweet and savory flavors!

 - Kale Caesar Salad

 Love Brussels sprouts?
-Make sure to check out my easy Shredded Brussels Sprout Salad with Lemon Garlic Vinaigrette, too!
+Make sure to check out my easy Shredded Brussels Sprout Salad, Roasted Brussels Sprouts with Pomegranate Seeds, Roasted Veggie Kabobs, or any of my Brussels Sprouts recipes, too!

 Kale and Brussels Sprout Salad with Maple Vinaigrette